 Overview Committee News & Activities Information & Resources

-Call for Nominations Opening Soon for Regional, Rural & Remote Water Committee 2020 – 2022
+Call for Nominations Opening Soon for Water Recycling Committee 2020 – 2022.

-We are driven by the interests of our member so you are most welcome to contact us
+We are driven by the interests of our members so you are most welcome to contact us

 with any ideas and enquiries for this network.

 Gemma Keane, Water Practice Leader – NSW / ACT, Aurecon